glaphire/interview_questions_and_answers/src/redis/answers/basic_data_types.md

 ### Hashes

-Hash in Redis is an array of unordered values.
+Hash in Redis is an array of values.

 Useful examples:
 - keeping objects' values